sf-wdi-24/modules/week-03-resetful-server-express/day-01/module-02/readme.md

 ## Practice CR

-Last module you created a [small website](https://github.com/sf-wdi-24/ajax-book-app/tree/master) capable of `POST`ing and `GET`ting data from a REST API.
+Last module you created a <a href="https://github.com/sf-wdi-24/ajax-book-app/tree/master" target="_blank">small website</a> capable of `POST`ing and `GET`ting data from a REST API.
 Do you have it all setup?

 Let's get into groups and checkout where everyone is.
 It's important we have this working in order to continue so if you've fallen behind let's work as a team and get everyone setup.